-On my way to spend Spring Break in Cyprus, I had a 10 hour layover at Heathrow Airport.
-I landed at 10am and flew out at 8pm, giving me plenty of time to explore the beautiful city of London.
+On my way to spend Spring Break in Cyprus, I had a 10 hour layover at Heathrow Airport, giving me plenty of time to explore the beautiful city of London.

 If your layover is at least 5-hours, I reckon you have enough time to make it worth leaving the airport to explore.
 Any layover shorter than that may be cutting it close, given how far the airport is from the city.